Ensaladilla Rusa is a popular Spanish potato salad made with potatoes, carrots, boiled eggs, cooked peas, tuna, and mayonnaise. Delicious!

 In Spain, this salad is served as tapas all year round.
 However, you can serve it as an appetizer.
 Or as a main meal with some cold cuts around.

-It is absolutely delicious with bread, but choose a good quality artisanal bread.
+It is delicious with bread, but please choose a good quality artisanal bread.

-If you want to make your own, I really recommend you try this recipe.
+If you want to make your own, I recommend trying this recipe.